Lilly Pulitzer grows up with Dan River

-Lilly is thinking more about men.
-On the heels of the launch of its menswear line, Lilly Pulitzer homewear — home textiles, that is — is also trending toward more master-bedroom and male-friendly looks.
+New York— On the heels of the launch of its menswear line, the Lilly Pulitzer brand is also coaxing its home textiles line toward more master-bedroom and male-friendly looks.

-"She's one of our signature lines — for us it's a very prestigious line," offered Neil Mandell, senior vp of licensing and marketing for Dan River Global, which is in its fifth year of partnership with the brand.
-"It's been a very focused line, trending toward a young female — even teenage girls.
+“It’s been a very focused line, trending toward a young female — even teenage girls.
 We knew that because of the sizes that were selling — mostly twin, full, and queen.
-We don't really do a lot of king business because in the past it hasn't really been perceived as a master bedroom suite.
-We're working on that now and this [Orchid Suite] ensemble is geared toward getting a male customer comfortable.
-There will be more later."
+We don’t really do a lot of king business because in the past it hasn’t really been perceived as a master bedroom suite.
+We’re working on that now and this [Orchid Suite] ensemble is geared toward getting a male customer comfortable,” offered Neil Mandell, senior vp of licensing and marketing for Dan River Global, which is in its fifth year of partnership with the brand.

-Orchid Suite is essentially a solid-color program featuring 400-count sheets with an embellished hem.
-Top of bed is in a jacquard motif and colorways are in a subdued green, a dusty rose, white, and champagne.
+Orchid Suite is a solid-color program featuring 400-count sheets with an embellished hem.
+Top of bed is a jacquard motif with colorways in a subdued green, a dusty rose, white, and champagne.

 Via Mizner aims for a highly sophisticated look with a subtle bamboo design, crisp white 400- and 600-count sheets with a sewn-on ribbon treatment.
 “There’s a tremendous attention to detail,” Mandell noted.

-There are more skus in the Lilly Pulitzer line than in any other segment of the Dan River assortment.
-In addition to sheets and top of bed, they include ceramic bath accessories, jacquard and printed bath towels, beach towels, bath mats, quilts and shams, Mandell said.
+In addition to sheets and top of bed, the Lilly Pulitzer collection includes ceramic bath accessories, jacquard and printed bath towels, beach towels, bath mats, quilts, shams, and dec pillows, Mandell said.

 Furniture Today's Ray Allegrezza Speaks with Stephen Bogart about Fine Furniture's New Bogart Line